BryanPineda21/comp2/README.md

-# Project 6 - *TranslateMe App*
+# MULTIMODAL PROJECT - *Racial Disparities website*

 Submitted by: **Bryan Pineda**

-**TranslateMe** is an app that ...
-[Allows Users to translate any words to a different language by selecting the language they would like to translate to.
-Also being able to view their history of previous results, which they can clear up with a delete button.]
+**Racial Disparities** is an website that ...
+[Allows Users to understand the obstacles people of color face in the legal system and know how to advocate for this issue.]

-Time spent: **7** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] Users open the app to a TranslationMe home page with a place to enter a word, phrase or sentence, a button to translate, and another field that should initially be empty
-- [x] When users tap translate, the word written in the upper field translates in the lower field.
-The requirement is only that you can translate from one language to another.
-- [x] A history of translations can be stored (in a scroll view in the same screen, or a new screen)
-- [x] The history of translations can be erased
+- [x] Users are allowed to see a navigation bar and see content regarding racial disparities.

 The following **optional** features are implemented:

-- [x] Add a variety of choices for the languages
+- [x] A typewriter effect for text
-- [ ] Add UI flair

-The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
-- [x] The history of translations can be erased individually
-- [x] Users can select different languages with a drop down feature

 ## Video Walkthrough